Meon Valley Federation

 • any absence where there is no explanation given or where the explanation given is considered unsatisfactory by the head teacher.

-If a child is going to be absent parents should notify the school by telephone on the morning of the first day of absence.
+If a child is going to be absent, parents should notify the school, by telephone, before 10am on the first day of absence.
 If the school have not received confirmation of an absence the school office will call the parents to provide confirmation.
-If no reason is provided within a week of the absence or the absence will be recorded as unauthorised.
+If no reason is provided within a week of the absence, the absence will be recorded as unauthorised.

 There are times when your child may be unwell and during their time at Infant school they will come into contact with different childhood contagious diseases.